 Personal Access Tokens

 Personal access tokens provide Tableau Server users the ability to create long-lived authentication tokens.
 The tokens allow users to run automation with Tableau REST APIs without requiring hard-coded credentials or interactive login.
-More information about using personal access tokens with Tableau REST APIs is at Signing In and Out (Authentication).
+More information about using personal access tokens with Tableau REST APIs is at Signing In and Out (Authentication)(Link opens in a new window).

 Personal access tokens are not used for generic client access to the Tableau Server web interface, TSM, or tabcmd interfaces.